markwal/markwal.github.io/_posts/2015-04-27-gcode-variation.md

 Marlin) and can be consumed by GPX.
 So what's the difference?

 ##Tool Change
+EDIT: This info is derived from reading GPX source code, I need to go back and play with MakerBot and RepG because I think GPX may have got this one wrong.

 Typical RepRap community gcode for change tools or extruders is just:

 {% highlight text %}